 Stylesheet - A generic term that may refer to an XSL Stylesheet or a CSS.
 Often the term is used to reference XSL Stylesheets implicitly, however this is not technically correct, as a stylesheet may be CSS conformant, and have nothing the do with XML whatsoever.
 The primary function of a stylesheet is to render XML to a presentation format.
 However, XSLT can transform one XML instance into another different instance.
 Application of a stylesheet by an XSL processor to an XML document for the purpose of creating another XML document (i.e. an XML to XML transformation) does not render a presentation format at all.
-More simply, applying a stylesheet to XML doesn't imply that the output is ready for viewing; you have to understand what the stylesheet is doing.

 Substitution Group-In the context of XML Schemas, a substitution group may be declared for an element to define a synonymous group of tag names.
 A top-level element is declared, then other elements are declared with an attribute indicating they belong in the substitution group of the top element.
 Different elements do not necessarily have to have the same structures-used in this fashion they are functionally similar to a group of optional elements where only one may be chosen.
 The top-level element may be declared abstract.
 In this case the top level element may not be used but can serve as a generic model for non-abstract elements in the substitution group.
-This is similar and somewhat redundant of the functionality provided by XML Schema types.
+This is similar and somewhat redundant of the functionality provided by XML Schema data types.

 Throw (an error)-A term adopted from the Java language to indicate that a processing error has occurred.
-Conceptually, Java "throws" the error to an errorhandling object, which "catches" it, or may "throw" it to another object, and so on.
+Conceptually, Java "throws" the error to an error-handling object, which "catches" it, or may "throw" it to another object, and so on.